naturalneuralnet/auto-python-project/README.md

 `python auto_starter_gui.py`

+A CLI has been added.
+Run with -p argument to create all the project files or the -r option to create a README.md only.
+For example,

+`python auto_starter_cli.py -p C:\Users\Nattie project_name author`

+will create a directory called project_name at the given location as well as the README.md, TODO.md and main.py files inside the project_name directory.

 ## Status

 Completed.

-In the future I hope to add a Command-Line Interface and additional templates such as a Django project template.
+In the future I hope to add additional templates such as a Django project template.

 ## License